Lookup Table in Excel (Table of Content)

 Example #1

 - Here also, we need a lookup vector, the value which defines marks in grades.
-We can see the image; at the right side of the image, we have decided the criteria for every grade; we will have to make it in ascending order because, as you all know, Look up every time assumes that the data is in ascending order.
-Now, as you can see, we have entered our formula in D2 Column, =lookup(C2, F2: G6).
+We can see the image; on the right side of the image, we have decided the criteria for every grade; we will have to make it in ascending order because, as you all know, Look up every time assumes that the data is in ascending order.
+As you can see, we have entered our formula in D2 Column, =lookup(C2, F2: G6).
 Here C2 is the lookup value, and F2: G6 is the lookup table/lookup vector.

-- Now while applying the formula, we can place A instead of its range, the same you can see in the below Image.
-We have applied the formula as =lookup(C2, A), so here C2 is our lookup value, and A is our lookup table or range of lookup.
+- We can place A instead of its range while applying the formula, as seen in the image below.
+We have applied the formula as = Lookup (C2, A), so here, C2 is our lookup value, and A is our lookup table or range of Lookup.

-- Now we can see that as Mahesh’s marks are 32, so from our lookup/grade table, the lookup will start to look for the value 32 and till 35 marks and its grade as D, so it will show Grade ‘D.’
+- We can see that Mahesh’s marks are 32, so from our lookup/grade table, the Lookup will look for the value 32 and 35 marks and its grade as D to show Grade’ D.’

-- As per the above image, you can see that we have derived the Grade from the Provided Marks.
+- As per the above image, you can see that we have derived the grade from the Provided Marks.
 Similarly, we can use this formula for other purposes; let’s see another example.

 Example #2